After the player evaluations end, the celebration begins for Kraken and fans in NHL expansion draft

 With Lake Union and the Seattle skyline in the backdrop, the Kraken unveiled its roster with captivating flair.
 Shawn Kemp and Gary Payton were there.
 Bobby Wagner, Macklemore and Lenny Wilkens, too.

 Marshawn Lynch tried to pronounce Calle Jarnkork’s name on the big screen next to the stage.
-And NHL commissioner Gary Bettman (who pronounced Climate Pledge Arena Climate Change Arena), received a mix of boos and cheers from the 4,000 people on hand at Gas Works Park — as well as the scores of folks looking on from their boats and kayaks.
+And NHL commissioner Gary Bettman (who pronounced Climate Pledge Arena as Climate Change Arena), received a mix of boos and cheers from the 4,000 people on hand at Gas Works Park — as well as the scores of folks looking on from their boats and kayaks.

 Hard to imagine a more scenic or festive way for Kraken players to be welcomed to the city — and there were people doing some imagining.

-“I had lot of, envisioning this in a lot of different ways, but nothing lives up to this,” said Kraken coach Dave Hakstol.
+“I had lot of, envisioning this in a lot of different ways, but nothing lives up to this,” Kraken coach Dave Hakstol said.
 “The lake behind us.
 The scene on the other side of the stage.
 It’s awesome.”

 If Seattle hockey fans were asked to pick the moment they’d been waiting for since being awarded a team, most would probably say when the puck is dropped in the first game of the regular season.
 But Wednesday’s expansion draft ranks a solid No. 2.